u-blusky/sweph-wasm/README.md

 A "web worker" is created from the browser which calls the "astro.js" file.

-The web worker issues commands to functions in the astro.c file which returns a formatted string to the web worker.
-The return string is then processed by javascript.
+The web worker issues commands to functions in the astro.c file which returns a json string to the web worker.
+The return json is then processed by javascript.

 The astro.js file is one of the files that is created by the compiler.